kcaisley/kcaisley/journal.md

 If instead, my layout was scripted with a significant degree of constraining the dimensions in the layout, then I think I could quickly try wildly different different layouts.
 In the current approach, I tend to lock myself into a certain region within which I can only optimize marginally.

-The code base.
-  PyBag
-  Version without OA?
-(Do diff to understand)
-  Purpose of each block, w/ description
-  We are concerned with pybag down
-  Versions of OpenAccess libraries

-The pre-build project setup steps
-  Dependency Versions
-  Folders

-The build process (follow the log, warns and w/o) Setup.py (understand and explain)
-  CMake
-    G++
-    Linking error
-        Examination of compiler flags
-        Code purpose of Spirit
-        recursive inclusion

 ## HDL21

 The scope is the construction of a netlist, but not one of a SPICE variety.
 I can export to a netlist, which then can be fed to SPECTRE for simulation.
 Critically, it is compatible with foundary BIM models, because the BSIM is handled internally inside of the SPECTRE files

-# 14.04.2023
+# 13.04.2023

 I think that this SPICE netlist simulation could be something of interest to Dominic.
 I am interested if he would be willing to invest 1 day in building out a model of his circuit, and running a simulation of it in ngspice.
 I should try to understand what his device models are, build his schematic in the netlister, and then attempt to run a simulation which reproduces what he has built in his LTSpice setup.

 He might even help me with learning to use and debug the library.

-# I need to think about how I want to produce my layouts.
+I need to think about how I want to produce my layouts.
 I need to consider that I have Pcells for transistors, caps, and resistors.
 I need someway to translate these into Python-based Parameterized cells.
 I wonder if I could somehow import into Synopsys PyCell designer, and get a python version?

 Alternatively, I could somehow extract a fixed library of transistor GDS files, hopefully constrained within reason on the limited/fixed sizing of small 28nm process node?